nucleome/docs/source/component_genome.rst

 When you drag the highlighted region, highlighted dots will automatically update.
 Conversely, when you use the rectangle or lasso selection tool to manually select a set of dots on the scatterplot, those regions will be highlighted on the tracks as well.

-This tool is quite useful to facilitate researchers to discover interesting regions showing unexpected a relationship between two signals.
+This tool is quite useful to facilitate researchers to discover interesting regions showing an unexpected relationship between two signals.
-For other functions of the scatterplot tool such as pan, zoom, reset, etc., you can view the documentation on the plotly website (`https://plotly.com <https://plotly.com>`_).
+For other functions of the scatterplot tool such as pan, zoom, reset, etc., you can view the documentation on the Plotly website (`https://plotly.com <https://plotly.com>`_).

 .. figure:: img/figures_chapter_3/ch3_gbrowser_scatterplot_v2.png
     :align: center
     :figwidth: 640px

-    Use the scatterplot tool to explore relationship between two bigWig tracks
+    Use the scatterplot tool to explore the relationship between two bigWig tracks

 .. |gb-scatterplot| image:: img/other/icon/icon-genome-scatterplot.png
     :height: 14px